 Carter Godwin Woodson was an American author, journalist and historian.
 In 1916, he was a founder of the journal of Negro History.
 In February 1926, he launched the celebration of “Negro History Week”, the predecessor of Black History Month.

 9) Shirley Anita Chisholm- the first Black woman elected to United States Congress

 Shirley Anita Chisholm was an American author, educator and politician.
 From 1969 to 1983 she represented New York’s 12th congressional district.
 In the 1972 United States presidential election she became the 1st black candidate for a major party’s nomination for President of the United States and the 1st woman to run for the Democratic party’s presidential nomination.

 10) 9 months before Rosa Parks, there was Claudette Colvin

-Similar to Rosa Parks and prior to her by 9 months,15-year-old Claudette Colvin refused to relinquish her seat to a white passenger.
+This last black history fact on our list is about Claudette Colvin.
+Similar to Rosa Parks and prior to her by 9 months, 15-year-old Claudette Colvin refused to relinquish her seat to a white passenger.
 Later she told Newsweek that “I felt as if Sojourner Truth was pushing down on one shoulder and Harriet Tubman was pushing down on the other.
-I was glued to my seat.”
+Thus glueing me to my seat.”